tensorflow/community/rfcs/20180626-tensor-forest.md

 - **feature_columns**: An iterable containing all the feature columns used by the model.
 All items in the set should be instances of classes derived from FeatureColumn.
 - **n_classes**: Defaults to 2.
 The number of classes in a classification problem.
 - **model_dir**: Directory to save model parameters, graph and etc. This can also be used to load checkpoints from the directory into an estimator to continue training a previously saved model.
 - **label_vocabulary**: A list of strings representing all possible label values.
 If provided, labels must be of string type and their values must be present in label_vocabulary list.
-If label_vocabulary is omitted, it is assumed that the labels are already encoded as integer or float  values within [0, 1] for n_classes=2, or encoded as integer values in {0, 1,..., n_classes-1} for n_classes>2 .
+If label_vocabulary is omitted, it is assumed that the labels are already encoded as integer values within {0, 1} for n_classes=2, or encoded as integer values in {0, 1,..., n_classes-1} for n_classes>2 .
 If vocabulary is not provided and labels are of string, an error will be generated.
+- **head**: .A `head_lib._Head` instance, the loss would be calculated for metrics purpose and not being used for training.
+If not provided, one will be automatically created based on params
 - **n_trees**: The number of trees to create.
 Defaults to 100.
 There usually isn't any accuracy gain from using higher values (assuming deep enough trees are built).
 - **max_nodes**: Defaults to 10k.
 No tree is allowed to grow beyond max_nodes nodes, and training stops when all trees in the forest are this large.
 - **num_splits_to_consider**: Defaults to sqrt(num_features).
 In the extremely randomized tree training algorithm, only this many potential splits are evaluated for each tree node.
 - **split_after_samples**: Defaults to 250.
 In our online version of extremely randomized tree training, we pick a split for a node after it has accumulated this many training samples.
+- **config**: RunConfig object to configure the runtime settings.

 ### TensorForestRegressor